aaronpk/Compass/README.md

 ![mapview](screenshot-mapview.jpg)

+## Requirements

+* PHP 5.5 or above
+* MySQL (for storing user accounts and lists of databases, not for storing the actual location data)

+### PHP extensions

+You'll need to make sure the following PHP extensions are installed.
+Typically these are installed using the package manager of your operating system.

+* curl
+* mbstring
+* phpunit
+* zip
+* unzip

+### Optional

+* Redis (for the job queue, can use MySQL instead)

 ## Setup

+Compass is built using the [Lumen framework](https://lumen.laravel.com/).
+If you have any trouble getting started, you can refer to the [Lumen documentation](https://lumen.laravel.com/docs/5.1) for tips that may have been skipped or assumed in these instructions.

 In the `compass` directory, copy `.env.example` to `.env` and fill in the details.
 Install the dependencies with composer.